FarronF/limerick-council-meetings/meetings/2019/03/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th February 2019.md

 It was agreed that costings for the requested safety measures at Scoil Mhuire, Broadford, St.

-Fergus Glin and Killoughteen National Schools would be sought and the Members advised on--- 3
+Fergus Glin and Killoughteen National Schools would be sought and the Members advised on
+---
+3

 same by the Senior Executive Engineer.
 Discussion also took place on the possibility of